Best Tokyo Passes for Families: Attraction, Sightseeing & Transport Guide (2025)

 Q: What is the Hakone Kamakura Pass and how much does it cost?

-A: The Hakone Kamakura Pass allows unlimited rides on trains and transport in both the Hakone and Kamakura areas, including round-trip travel from Tokyo.
-The 3-day pass is about ¥7,000 per person, with discounts for children and free travel for kids under 6 with an adult.
+A: The Hakone Kamakura Pass offers unlimited rides across both the Hakone and Kamakura regions, including round-trip travel from Tokyo.
+The 3-day pass costs about ¥8,520 for adults and ¥1,980 for children, with free travel for kids under 6 sharing a seat.

 Q: What is the Tokyu Line 1-Day Pass and how much does it cost?

-A: The Tokyu Line 1-Day Pass provides unlimited rides on all Tokyu railway lines for one calendar day.
-The pass costs about ¥780 for adults and half price for children.
+A: The Tokyu Line 1-Day Pass allows unlimited rides on all Tokyu railway lines for a single day, making it easy to explore areas like Shibuya, Jiyugaoka, and Yokohama.
+The pass costs around ¥780 for adults and ¥390 for children, with free rides for kids under 6 with an adult.

 Q: What is the Special Tour Pass in Odaiba and how much does it cost?